Adding Language Variants

 Now head on over to Document Types > Simple Content Page > Permissions and check the

-Allow varying by culture checkbox, now click save and go to the Design tab.
+Allow vary by culture checkbox, now click save and go to the Design tab.

 We will now edit the settings of our property editors, so click on the little gear icon ⚙ for the Page Title editor and again check the